irods/irods_docs/docs/system_overview/configuration.md

 ## Authentication Configuration

 As of iRODS 4.3.1, authentication settings are now configured through rows in the `R_GRID_CONFIGURATION` table in the iRODS Catalog.

+!!!
+Note
+    See [`irods` Authentication Server Configuration](plugins/pluggable_authentication/#server-configuration) for how to configure the `irods` authentication scheme.
+None of the configuration options described here affects the `irods` authentication scheme.

 ### History (pre-4.3.1 configuration)